alanszlosek/rust-sharding-statsd-proxy/README.md

 Two-thread version with channels could process around that much as well.
 But the problem with channels is they support multiple producers not multiple consumers.
 And we need more threads processing and sharding the messages that arrive.

 In order to have multiple processing/sharding threads, I switched to using a Mutex and Arc around a Vec<String>.
 With 2 threads it was able to process 2.2 million, and three threads could process 2.4 million.
 So a definite improvement.
-And memory no longer grows like it did when using channels.
-Maybe I didn't configure the channel correctly.

-At this point it's possible I'm saturating my loopback, or some other system setting.
-But I'm pleased to have experimented through the improvements.
+I thought about sharding solely based on binary data, but since a StatsD message might have UTF8 characters (I'm guessing that's valid), it's better to leave in the conversion to UTF8.
+That way, when I split on comma/colon separators it all works correctly.